ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ams/ga.md

 Start the application on the device, and interact as desired.
 Graphics Analyzer will collect API calls from the device.

-When satisfied, simply click on `Stop tracing`.
+When satisfied, click on `Stop tracing`.
 Graphics Analyzer will stop collecting data, remove the daemon(s), and process the captured data.

 ### Frame Buffer